 Stop your whining!
 Because you’re better than that -- transient #1.
 Probably.
 Or at least I hope you’re aspiring to the very best of the songwriting universe and not just what is popular yesterday (and will likely be quickly forgotten next year).

-Second - let’s get into the real meat (so many food analogies, I know) of this post and talk about devices and songwriting ideas that can help make your verses light up and serve your choruses in the biggest way.
+Second - let’s get into the real meat (so many food analogies, I know) of this post and talk about how to write verses, devices and songwriting ideas that can help make your sections light up and serve your hook in the biggest way.

 Cut me up a slice, Vader.

-I have a whole post coming on this subject and also - in my songwriting course, I have 5 video modules solely dedicated to the subject as I 100% believe - melodic rhythm is such a vital tool in your tool kit.
+I have a whole post I just put out on this subject here and also - in my songwriting course, I have 5 video modules solely dedicated to the subject as I 100% believe - melodic rhythm is such a vital tool in your tool kit.
 In fact, it’s the God Particle of hit songwriting.

 So what’s “melodic rhythm?”
 The melodic rhythm is the rhythm of the vocal - it’s the RHYTHM of the actual melody.
 And a great melodic rhythm is, in my opinion, what makes a hook a great hook first.
 Not actually a great melody.
 Melody comes second.

 Show me a great repetitive melodic rhythm and I’ll show you the foundation for a hit.